Student Spotlight: Thao Pham

 After graduating from COD, Pham earned her Bachelor of Science in Nursing degree at the University of Illinois at Chicago, where she was a member of Sigma Theta Tau International, the Honor Society of Nursing.
 In addition, as part of her honor Capstone project, she worked as a research assistant on the project, "Factors Related to Oral Feeding Progression in Premature Infants."
-She was the first author for the project's research poster that she presented at the Midwest Nursing Research Society 2012 Conference is also a co-author for the project's manuscript that is currently under review for publication in the Advance Neonatal Care Journal.
+She was the first author for the project's research poster that she presented at the Midwest Nursing Research Society 2012 Conference is also a co-author for the project's manuscript that was published in the Advance Neonatal Care Journal.

 Pham would like to both be a nurse and as a teacher, allowing her to work with patients and pass along her nursing passion to students.